Application deadline: 28 June 2019 at 13.00 CET

 The Nordic Smart Mobility and Connectivity program cuts across transport modes and cover both rural and urban areas.
 At the core of the programme lie the shared Nordic values of trust, equality, sustainability, innovation and openness, as well as the Nordic tradition of putting people first and securing accessibility for all.

 Through the program and this call for proposals, Nordic Innovation is looking for projects that have the potential for creating high-impact and substantial Nordic added value, and where joint Nordic mobility and connectivity innovation can provide solutions to global challenges.
 We look for mobility projects that boost added value and spark innovation by combining and building on Nordic strongholds, existing or new mobility solutions.
 This includes innovative Nordic mobility concepts and solutions that are ready for global markets.
-Applicants should also note that we look to fulfil of the joint Nordic vision of the Nordic region as the most integrated region in the world.
+Applicants should also note that we look to fulfil the joint Nordic vision of the Nordic region as the most integrated region in the world.

 This call for proposals covers two topics: